Krispy Kreme, Inc. Investors: Please contact the Portnoy Law Firm to recover your losses. July 15, 2025 Deadline to file Lead Plaintiff Motion.

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, July 07, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Krispy Kreme, Inc. ("Krispy Kreme" or the "Company") (NASDAQ: DNUT) investors of a class action representing investors that bought securities on or after February 8, 2024, inclusive (the "Class Period").
+LOS ANGELES, July 14, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Krispy Kreme, Inc. ("Krispy Kreme" or the "Company") (NASDAQ: DNUT) investors of a class action representing investors that bought securities between March 26, 2024 to May 7, 2025, inclusive (the "Class Period").
 Krispy Kreme investors have until July 15, 2025 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.